coveo/source.coveo.com/_posts/2022-02-01-leveling-code-review.md

 This is where your value, as a human, comes into play (until the great AI overlord takes over).
 At this level we can leverage your skills as a human to help improve the code submitted by your colleagues.
 The good thing about this level is that it doesn’t require a lot of knowledge about the project overall; it’s a great place to start if you are new to a project or the company.

-- Is the code easy to understand ?
+- Is the code easy to understand?
-- Are the changes accompanied with unit tests (that are easy to understand) ?
+- Are the changes accompanied with unit tests (that are easy to understand)?
-- Does the logic make sense according to the feature wanted or the bug that needed to be fixed ?
+- Does the logic make sense according to the feature wanted or the bug that needed to be fixed?
-- Could the code be re-written in a more idiomatic/readable way ?
+- Could the code be re-written in a more idiomatic/readable way?
-- Is the right data structure being used ?
+- Is the right data structure being used?
-- What are the added lines doing ?
+- What are the added lines doing?
-- Is there proper logging / instrumentation ?
+- Is there proper logging / instrumentation?

 Getting to this level is relatively easy considering how little outside knowledge is required, but it requires you to actually look and think about the code you are reading.